 Bills and Recurring Expenses are every category your money is going that doesn’t fit into one of the three other categories.
 Mine are things like electricity, propane tank rental & fills, cable, Netflix, Amazon Prime annual membership fee, insurance (auto, home, life), haircuts, Christmas gifts, vehicle tabs, oil changes, tires, and of course our mortgage and property taxes.

-Anything that in this column that is not a monthly expense is formulated to the monthly amount that should be set aside.
+Anything that is in this column that is not a monthly expense is formulated to the monthly amount that should be set aside.
 For example, Amazon Prime is an annual payment.
 I get to the monthly amount by dividing my annual payment by twelve.
 We get a weekly milk delivery (thanks, Smith Brothers Farms!!), so, I get to the monthly total on that one by multiplying the weekly payment by four.

 You get it.